yogendrasai02/United-Nest/README.md

 # United-Nest
 A Social Media Application make using Node.js,ExpressJS, MongoDB, PUG Template Engine, HTML, CSS and JavaScript; as part of Academic Mini Project.

+👉 Application deployed at Heroku: https://united-nest.herokuapp.com/
+(The link might not work once Heroku removes their free tier.
+We will add some screenshots of our application in this file soon.)

 > Open the **`instructions.md`** file to view the steps required to run the app locally.

 # 💥Highlights💥